 The simplest situation is when both spouses worked and neither will have substantially higher Social Security benefits.
 In this case, each spouse just draws on his or her own benefits.

 But if there’s a big difference, or if one spouse doesn’t qualify for Social Security, you’ll want to take some time to make the best decision for your family.

 Let’s say you were a stay-at-home mom for most of your working years, never earning enough money to qualify for Social Security.
-You can draw on your spousal benefit starting at age 62, but you’ll only get 35 percent of your spouse’s benefit.
-This increases in percentage until you can take a full 50 percent at age 67 (or whatever your full retirement age is).
+You can draw on your spousal benefit starting at age 62, but you’ll only get 35 percent of your spouse’s benefit (assuming a full retirement age of 66).
+And filing early will reduce your Social Security Income forever.

-However, if your husband takes his benefits before he reaches full retirement age, your benefits will be calculated on the actual monthly check he gets not his base benefit if he had waited until full retirement age.
-So your husband’s drawing benefits early affects your benefit amount negatively.
+Also, if your spouse takes their benefits before he or she reaches full retirement age, your benefits will be calculated on the actual monthly check they get, not their base benefit if they had waited until full retirement age.
+So your spouse drawing benefits early affects your benefit amount negatively.

 - You must have been married at least 10 years.

 - You must be at least 62, and benefit reduction rules apply the same as if you were still married to your ex-spouse.
 If your ex-spouse dies, you can collect benefits as a surviving divorced spouse at age 60.
 If you’re disabled, that limit goes down to age 50.